tclark/op-intermediate-app-dev/24-packaging/24-practical/README.md

 Once your account is ready, create an API token from https://test.pypi.org/manage/account/#api-tokens.
 Set the scope to the entire account.
 Copy and save thetoken, although you can create a new one if necessary.

-To upload your packages, you'll need to install `twine`.

     pip3 install --user --upgrade twine

 And then upload your package with the command